SerranoSerrat/dcameaipe/README.md

 forms for the treatment-by-moderator interaction.

 Companion package to Serrano-Serrat,
-*The Pitfalls of Assuming Linear Treatment Effects in Interaction Tests*, *Sociological Science*, 2026.
+*Quantities of Interest for Interactions and the Pitfalls of Assuming Linear Treatment Effects*,
+*Sociological Science*, 2026.

 > This package was enhanced and optimized using Claude Opus 4.7 and 4.8.